There are many types of EDI methods organizations will use to enable EDI across their trading community.

 - 4. Standardized

-Internet EDI is simply conducting EDI through an Internet browser.
-It replicates paper-based documents as a web form.
+Cloud EDI is simply conducting EDI through an Internet browser.
+It replicates paper-based documents in a web form.

-Internet EDI enables small - and medium-sized businesses to create, receive, turn around and manage electronic documents using an internet browser.
-The Internet EDI interface is meant to be user-friendly and not require a lot of experience with EDI systems.
-Its popular with small to medium businesses as set up is quick, easy and business partners anywhere in the world can connect without dedicating IT resources to their EDI implementation.
+Cloud EDI enables small – and medium-sized businesses to create, receive, turn around, and manage electronic documents using an internet browser.
+The Cloud EDI interface is meant to be user-friendly and does not require a lot of experience with EDI systems.
+It is popular with small to medium businesses as setup is quick, and easy and business partners anywhere in the world can connect without dedicating IT resources to their EDI implementation.

 - Management capabilities for hundreds of trading partners